Liyuna123/Gesture_Controlled_Robot/index.md

 For my third milestone, I had the two components work together.
 The first step was to make sure the bluetooth works, which I had done in the previous milestone.
 The rest was primarily in the code, which I have 2 sets of, one for the robot, and one for the controller.
 One of the most importants lines for the controller code are for the accelerometer.
 The code for the accelerometer sets conditions so that if the angle at which the accelerometer is at is greater than a certain value, it is considered going a certain direction depending on which axis.
 It then sends a short message to the robot through bluetooth.
 The code for the robot includes codes that set the speed and commands to set the direction.
 Based on the commands recieved from the HC-05, the robot would go in the direction given from the controller.
 The speed, on the other hand, is set and is not changed by the accelerometer.
 After uploading the code, I was able to use the serial monitor to see what data was being recieved.

+## How it works

+**MPU6050:**
+For the hand controller, a key component is the MPU6050, which I have also referred to as the accelerometer.
+The MPU6050 is capable of measuring an object's acceleration, temperature, and angular velocity.
+In my project, its primary use is measure the angle at which it is being held at.
+This is extremely important because my robot is controlled by gestures.
+The accelerometer works by detecting the force that is being put on the object.
+My code allows this data to be converted to a single letter of the following: f (forward), b (backward), r (right), l(left), or s(stop).
+This information is then sent to the robot through the HC-05, and the robot interprets the letter and decides which direction to go.

 ## Challenges

 ### Accelerometer